Indian Forest Service 2025: Your Complete Exam Guide for Success

 • Visit UPSC’s official website.

-• Click the link and go to “ONLINE REQUEST FOR CHANGE OF EXAMINATION CENTRE.”
+• Click the link to “ONLINE REQUEST FOR CHANGE OF EXAMINATION CENTRE.”

 • Update the testing facility with care.